-A medium level of fitness is required to walk the Island Hills Station Track.
+A medium level of fitness and agility is required to walk the Island Hills Station Track.
 The majority of the track is well graded, but there are a few challenging short ascents and descents, plus uneven surfaces and narrow sections in parts.
-The 3 day walk allows you to take your time, while the 2 day version is for those with a little less time and a little more fitness.
+The 3 day tramp allows you to take your time, while the 2 day version is for those with a little less time and a little more fitness.

 Throughout the season there will be some cold, rainy and some extremely hot conditions so please ensure you and your group are prepared for all weather, as conditions may be very changeable.

 We provide a pack/gear carrying service as it makes your walk a lot safer, easier and more enjoyable.
 You will only need to carry a day pack.

 The track is not recommended for young children.

 The track covers almost 30km over 2-3 days.
 The season is from October until mid March and is limited to 10 per group.